mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 ### find_unique

-`find_unique` is used to query a single, uniquely identified record by:
+`find_unique` is used to query a single, uniquely identified REST document by:

 - Primary key column(s)
 - Unique column(s)

-It returns `None` if no record is found.
+It returns `None` if no document is found.

 > To raise an exception if there are no matches, use [find_unique_or_throw](#find_unique_or_throw) instead.